awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 ### Job appears stuck in QUEUED/RUNNING status

-If a job remains in the QUEUED or RUNNING status for much longer than expected, there may have been an unexpected issue relating to:
+If a job remains in a QUEUED or RUNNING status for much longer than expected, there may be an issue relating to:

 - AWS Fargate accessing the ECR service endpoint.
 Enabling the required network access from the subnets/security groups in which Forget Fargate tasks are launched will unblock the job without requiring manual intervention.
 For more information see [VPC Configuration] in the [User Guide].
 - Errors in job table stream processor.
-[Check the logs](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-logs.html) for the stream processor Lambda for errors.
+[Check the logs](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-logs.html) of the stream processor Lambda function for errors.
 - Unhandled state machine execution errors.
 If there are no errors in the job event history which indicate an issue, check the state machine execution history of the execution with the same name as the blocked job ID.

-If the state machine is still executing but in a non-recoverable state, you can stop the state machine execution manually which will trigger an Exception job event leading to the job being marked as FAILED.
-If this doesn't resolve issue or the execution isn't running, you can manually update the job status to FAILED or remove the job and any associated events from the Jobs table<sup>*</sup>.
+If the state machine is still executing but in a non-recoverable state, you can stop the state machine execution manually which will trigger an Exception job event — the job will enter a `FAILED` status.

+If this doesn't resolve the issue or the execution isn't running, you can manually update the job status to FAILED or remove the job and any associated events from the Jobs table<sup>*</sup>.

-<sup>*</sup> **WARNING:** You should only manually intervene where there as been a fatal
+<sup>*</sup> **WARNING:** You should manually intervene only when there as been
-error from which the system cannot recover.
+a fatal error from which the system cannot recover.

 ### Expected Results Not Found

-If the Find phase does not identify the expected files for the matches in the deletion queue, verify the following:
+If the Find phase does not identify the expected objects for the matches in the deletion queue, verify the following:

 - You have chosen the relevant data mappers for the matches in the deletion queue.
 - Your data mappers are referencing the correct S3 locations
-- Your data mappers are configured to search the correct columns
+- Your data mappers have been configured to search the correct columns
 - All partitions have been loaded into the Glue Data Catalog

 [User Guide]: USER_GUIDE.md